mattmorgante/marsrover/readme.md

 ### Considerations

-What happens if the rover tries to move off the plateau?
+* What happens if the rover tries to move off the plateau?
+If the Rover moves off the plateau, an abort message is given and the command is rejected.
-Assumes that two rovers can be in the same position at the same time.
+* The app sssumes that two rovers can be in the same position at the same time
-Should entering the moves be interactive or all at once?
-Should there be a default direction?
+* Rover inherits from plateau to pass the plateau size(x, y) to the valid_move? method.
+With more time I'd refactor this.

 ### Instructions
 * Ruby Version 2.3.1
 * run `bundle install` in the console
+* run `ruby rover_runner.rb` to get started
 * To run the tests run `rspec spec/plateau_spec.rb` and `rspec spec/rover_spec.rb`